timche/hackintosh-opencore-z390-aorus-pro-wifi/README.md

 ## Disclaimer

 This is my personal configuration and I made it publicly available for educational and inspirational purposes only.
 Please learn how to configure and install OpenCore using the [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).

 I'm not responsible for any damage nor will I give support.

-Don't use and trust any OpenCore files (drivers, kexts, etc.) that are not from the official sources.
+**Note:** Don't use or trust any OpenCore files (drivers, kexts, etc.) that are not from the official sources.
 Always gather/compile them yourself.

 ## Software